moosh3/us-api/docs/DESIGN.md

 - Storing the data as a model in a traditional relational database introduces unrequired complexity and additional latency

-- Storing the data in cache using an in-memory cache library persists the data per pod restarts, so additional work to add an `initContainer` for seeding data would be required.
+- Storing the data in cache using an in-memory cache library does not persists data when a pod restarts, so additional work to add an `initContainer` for seeding data would be required.
 It also introduces an external dependency to read the data.

 ## Scalability